LeoSaucedo/rikka-bot/README.md

 - `;gizoogle (text)` - Translates a given text with gizoogle.
 - `;translate (text)` - Translates the specified text to English.
 - `;suggest (suggestion)` - Adds a completely anonymous suggestion to better the bot.
+- `;quickvote (vote)` - Creates a message with thumbs up and thumbs down, in a pretty text embed.

 ##### Fun Commands
 - `;insult (user)` - Sends a random insult to the given user.